-What is the VA Aid and Attendance Benefits 2022 / Veterans Pension?
+What is the VA Aid and Attendance Asset Limits 2022 or Benefits?

 The VA Aid and Attendance Benefits 2022 program provides monthly payments to eligible veterans, spouses, and surviving spouses to help pay for part of the cost of long-term care or extended care services.

 I say part of the cost because the average cost of long-term care in an assisted living facility in 2022 is over $4,500 per month per the Genworth cost of care calculator, and the cost goes up from there depending on the levels of care needed.